ganesh-0806/DistributedChatSystem/chat_react_client/README.md

 3. Get friends
 4. Individual text message interaction with selected friends.

+#Prerequisites
+npm
+node

-To run the application,
+#To run the application

-Go to root location in terminal
+1. Go to root location in terminal
-Run the following command npm i; npm start;
+2. Run the following command npm i; npm start;